Frequently Asked Questions

 YES!
 Dining Services is committed to providing students with a variety of healthy and nutritious meal options.
 We understand that serving brand name foods is very important.

-- What are the employment opportunities with Dining Services?
+- What are the employment opportunities within Dining Services?

 You will work for an employer who offers flexible working hours, good pay, convenient locations, and a fun work environment.
 UNC Dining Services is the largest single employer of students on the UNC campus.
+We end up hiring about 400 students each year!
 Learn more about Job Opportunities.